la2050/challenge/_2021/connect/ican-california-abilities-network.md

 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Due to COVID-19, our Marketplace Initiative has been on hiatus since April 2020.
 However, now that businesses are reopening and our clients are getting vaccinated, we are in the process of relaunching and expanding this program.
   We will measure the success of our Marketplace Initiative in the following
   ways: -The number of employment opportunities we are able to provide our clients. -The amount of clients able to get jobs outside of our organization through the work experience they received in our program. -Increased donations due to working events out in the community, which will allow us to hire more clients. -Increased awareness of our program in our communities, leading to more work for our clients.
 Before COVID, we were able to consistently grow our Marketplace Initiative by working events throughout our communities, allowing us to provide increasingly more job opportunities for our clients.
 We firmly believe this model will continue to work for us as we relaunch this program.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' Describe how Los Angeles County will be different if your work is successful.: >- Our primary goal and marker of success will be if our program helps toward lowering the unemployment rate for people with IDD.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1000' Describe how Los Angeles County will be different if your work is successful.: >- Our primary goal and marker of success will be if our program helps toward lowering the unemployment rate for people with IDD.
 If we succeed in this,